 My advice?
 Don’t get too fixated on his measurements.
 Yes, Molden isn’t the size/speed mismatch that garners more value in the modern NFL.
-But he’s still a smart, versatile player who provides a lot of utility for defensive coordinators.
+But the Washington cornerback is still a smart, versatile player who provides a lot of utility for defensive coordinators.
 At the right price, in a scheme that effectively utilizes his unique talents, Molden can be a productive NFL player.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?